UCSDTESC/react-native-starterpack/README.md

 # react-native-starterpack

-### Getting Started
+Template for creating react-native applications.

+## Prerequisites
-Install NPM and Node - To-Do
+Install NPM and Node <a href="https://nodejs.org/en/download/">here</a>

-Install Expo CLI
+Install Expo CLI:

 Expo CLI is a command line tool that allows you to easily build, run, and deploy React Native applications.